lcarlier/EasyMock/README.md

 A complete example on how to use the mock is present in the [hello world example][helloWorldExample].

+### <a name="user-content-utm-cppmf"></a>C++ member functions

+The usage of the `*_ExpectAndReturn` and `*_ExpectReturnAndOutput` functions remains the same as for the [C functions and C++ free functions][usingMockCff].

+However, those configuration functions take also an extra first parameter which is the address of the class instance on which the member class is expected to be called.

+If a `nullptr` is given to this parameter, then any instance will be allowed to call the mocked member function.

+If an address is given to this parameter, then only that specific instance located at the given address will be allowed to call the mocked member function.
+If another instance calls the mocked function, then an error is returned.

 ## <a name="user-content-ut"></a>Unit tested
 Because EasyMock's main usage is to be used for writing unit tests,